Huaer02/Neural-Solver-Library/README.md

 ```

 2. Prepare Data
-3. Train and evaluate model.
+3. Train and evaluate the model.
 We provide the experiment scripts for all benchmarks under the folder `./scripts/`.
-You can reproduce the experiment results as the following examples:
+You can reproduce the experiment results as follows:

 ```bash
 bash ./scripts/StandardBench/airfoil/Transolver.sh